krustlet/krustlet-docs/content/community/developers.md

 - The latest version of [just](https://github.com/casey/just)
 - openssl (Or use the [`rustls-tls`](#building-without-openssl) feature)
 - git

+Due to this being a relatively bleeding edge project, we don't have any guarantees around MSRV (minimum supported Rust version).
+Currently, building requires rust 1.53.0+

 If you want to test krustlet, you will also require